Child Survival Action

 What is Child Survival Action?

-At a complementary event to the 75th World Health Assembly in May 2022, Ministers of Health and high level government representatives from seven African countries as well as international development partners agreed there is immediate need for urgent evidence-based action in the 59 targeted countries to tackle the unfinished agenda of child survival, to rally governments and partners for more effective coordination and implementation of policies and investments, both human and financial.
+At a complementary event to the 75th World Health Assembly in May 2022, Ministers of Health and high level government representatives from seven African countries as well as international development partners agreed there is immediate need for urgent evidence-based action to tackle the unfinished agenda of child survival, to rally governments and partners for more effective coordination and implementation of policies and investments, both human and financial.
 Only when children first survive will they be able to thrive and reach their full human potential.

 In April 2023, during the 2nd Global Pneumonia Forum in Madrid, Spain, the Sierra Leone Ministry of Health and Sanitation announced the launch of the Child Survival Action (CSA) initiative.
 CSA is a renewed call to all partners—national governments, civic and traditional leaders, communities, and regional and global stakeholders—to end preventable child deaths.
 The initiative urges partners to join hands to address the programmatic and health system challenges that hamper progress in child survival, especially in countries not on track to meet their 2030 targets.
 Addressing these barriers will require energizing national and subnational leadership, expanding strategic investments in primary health care (PHC) and multi-sectoral actions, mobilizing partnerships across stakeholders, and aligning funding and other initiatives.
 The initiative identifies opportunities that exist and lays out the steps that partners need to take to reach all children with life-saving interventions.